Creating your CommonApp account

 Your CommonApp Account

 - Dashboard: The Dashboard is the central monitor to your applications.
 Once you have added colleges to your applications, you will be able to view them on the dashboard, showing you the deadlines, requirements and your progress.
+You may also remove the college you chose here.

 The Common Application